-In many severance agreements, you may find information regarding non-disparagement and references.
+In many agreements, you may find information regarding non-disparagement and references.
 This means that you agree not to speak or post negatively about the company, but it also refers to their treatment of you.
 After losing your job, you may be worried about future job opportunities and seeking a reference.
-If it’s not already included in the severance agreement, an attorney can negotiate to ensure you’ll still receive references.
+If it’s not already included in the severance agreement, knowledgeable attorneys in New York can negotiate to ensure you’ll still receive positive references.

 Review Confidentiality Agreements

 Accepting a severance package could mean agreeing to a certain level of confidentiality.
 However, others may need to know the terms and conditions of what you’re agreeing to in certain situations.
 For example, this information could be important to share with a spouse or financial advisor.
 Are individuals like this exempt from your confidentiality agreement, or could you be breaching your agreement without realizing it?

 Working with a severance package negotiation lawyer can help you understand who you can discuss this information with and negotiate if you need to share this information with certain parties.

 Should I Sign a Severance Agreement?

 Navigating severance agreements, especially for long-serving or higher-paid employees, can be as significant as buying a house.
 It’s a major financial transaction, often involving a substantial lump sum or periodic payments with various conditions.

 Similar to consulting a realtor and home inspector when purchasing a house, engaging a severance attorney is crucial.
 Termination is inherently stressful and can cloud your judgment.
 Employees, facing the loss of a vital relationship, may struggle to assess fair severance terms.
 Seek legal counsel to avoid severance pay mistakes and negotiate a fair agreement.